Authentise/git-release/README.md

 Git-Releaseit
 ==========

-`git-releaseis` adds a git command which will smartly auto-increment git release tags.
+`git-releaseit` adds a git command which will smartly auto-increment git release tags.
 It currently only supports tags following the `major.minor` convension.

 Getting Started
 ===============